Almost 80 people killed in suicide bomb attack in Somalia, including 2 Turks

 Almost 80 people, including two Turkish nationals, were killed and many more wounded in a suicide truck bomb attack on a security checkpoint in the Somali capital Mogadishu on Saturday, said Turkey's envoy to the country.

+The two Turkish citizens who died in the attack worked for a Turkish contractor operating in the country, said Galip Yılmaz, the local coordinator of the Turkish Cooperation and Coordination Agency (TİKA), the state-run development agency.

-Speaking to Anadolu Agency, Ambassador Mehmet Yilmaz said: "36 wounded are being treated in our Recep Tayyip Erdogan Hospital, and nine injured are in surgery.
-According to information we have, almost 80 people were killed in the attack."
+Speaking to Anadolu Agency, Ambassador Mehmet Yılmaz said: "36 wounded are being treated in our Recep Tayyip Erdoğan Hospital, and nine injured are in surgery.
+From the information we have, almost 80 people were killed in the attack."

 "We're worried that the number of dead in the explosion will exceed 100," he added.

-The 200-bed hospital, named after Turkey's president, was built by the state-run Turkish Cooperation and Coordination Agency (TIKA) and inaugurated in 2015, is run by Turkey's Health Ministry and over half funded by Turkey.
+The 200-bed hospital, named after Turkey's president, was built by TİKA and inaugurated in 2015, and is run by Turkey's Health Ministry, with over half its funding from Turkey.

 Turkish Communications Director Fahrettin Altun also denounced the attack, writing on Twitter: "I wish God's grace for two of our citizens and almost 80 Somali brothers and sisters who were killed in heinous attack.
 Our country will always stand with Somalia in the fight against terror."